CentreForDigitalHumanities/Summer-School-2024/docs/syllabus.md

 The second programming block will introduce you to Pandas, a powerful tool for data manipulation and analysis.
 We will show you how to read and explore your data in Python, and how to perform basic manipulations.
 You apply your new skills in a hands-on exercise.

 ## Day 3: Data collection
 Wednesday is data collection day.
-We will start with an introduction to the tools and resources available for collecting data.
+The morning session will focus on the concept of data, and we will see how different backgrounds and perspectives may influence the way we look at data.
+We will also introduce you to some tools and resources available for collecting data.

+The afternoon starts with a lecture on the ethics of data collection, followed by a hands-on session on webscraping.
+We will show you how to collect data from websites, and how to store it in a structured format.
+If there is time left, you can start collecting data for your group assignment.